 — If you’re traveling with kids, Padre Kino’s Quest is fantastic!
 It’s best for about ages 7-12 in my opinion, but with help younger kids could do it too.
 The quest guides you through the park with activities to do at each location that are fun while also teaching the kids about the park.
 Ask for the quest when you pay entry to the park. —

 Start the day at the park with the orientation video and a walk through the garden – you’ll see it as soon as you pass through the gift shop/entrance.
 After that, head outside for the mission.
 The Mission building itself is my favorite part of the park; it’s beautiful and haunting.
 The history of Missions in the US is obviously complicated, and it’s not all pretty.
 Being in the sanctuary is a remarkable experience because the history feels so present.
 Taking a few moments to just stand here is a must.

 After the main part of the Mission, check out the storerooms and graveyard, all of which you will see nearby.
 They’re also all a part of Padre Kino’s Quest, if you’re doing that.
 After seeing the Mission and its buildings, head over to the orchard, which is great in the summer.
 Here, you can see the plants that were grown by Kino and really get an idea of the diet and way of life here.
-From the orchard, walk down to the Santa Cruz “River,” which is a desert river – a.k.a. this is not what would count as a river on the East Coast.
-It’s a nice little wash though, and it’s a good walk through the park that isn’t too strenuous.
+From the orchard, walk down to the Santa Cruz River, which used to flow all the way through to Tucson.
+Now, it dries up before it gets there, and even here, it’s rather thin and usually shallow.
+It’s a great little walk over here, and you can learn a bit about the ecological history of the region.

 Bonus Tip: You’ll lose the radio about 45 minutes out of Tucson.
 It’s at this point that I really recommend a John Denver CD 😀 Also, don’t forget water and sunscreen!